GovTechSG/cicd-images/README.md

 ## Other Uses

+NOTE: Using Dockerhub flow for local testing, actual flow is using AWS ECR.

 Images specified here can be uploaded to other repositories if you so wish.
 The commands are:

 ### For Building